nadia-eecs/cs1b/hw/hw00/README.md

  - `distance`: This function takes as its parameters four numbers that represent two points in the plane and returns the distance between them.
  -  `radius`: This function takes as its parameters four numbers that represent the center and a point on the circle, calls the function `distance` to find the radius of the circle, and returns the circle's radius.
-- `cirucmference`: This function takes as its parameter a number that represents the radius of the circle and returns the circle's circumference.
+- `circumference`: This function takes as its parameter a number that represents the radius of the circle and returns the circle's circumference.
 (If $r$ is the radius the circumference is $2\pi r$.)
 - `area`: Thsi function takes as its parameter a number that represents the radius of the circle and returns the circles are.
 (If $r$ is the radius, the area area is $\pi r^2$.)
-- Assume that $\pi = 3.1416$
+- Assume that $\pi = 3.1416